BillMills/nodeuinoSensorArray/README.md

 Welcome!  nodeuinoSensorArray is an open source project assembling some simple, minimal software tools for getting analog voltages out of a circuit and onto your computer using Arduino, and from there onto the Internet using node.js.
 Our many thanks to all the open-source Arduino and node examples across the wide web which were 'borrowed' for this project; as always, nodeuinoSensorArray is MIT licensed, for one and all.

-As of yet, no actual sensor-relevant software is included here; so far, we just have the bones of going from voltage to serial port to Internet.
+As of yet, no actual sensor-relevant software is included here; so far, we just have the bones of going from voltage to serial port to data log and Internet.
 Tools for dealing with sensors will be made available here under the same license as I finish them - or patch in things you find anywhere!  nodeuinoSensorArray will work with anything that sends its output back to Ardunio's analog input.

 ### What You'll Need

 nodeuinoSensorArray was developed with an [Arduino Uno](http://arduino.cc/); other than that, all that's required is a breadboard to build a circuit on, and whatever components you want to measure voltages across!

-The dirt cheapest thing we can start with is a [voltage divider](http://en.wikipedia.org/wiki/Voltage_divider), which requires any two resistors and three wires.
-Just connect the two resistors in series (ie. end to end, like a daisy chain), then connect one wire from the 5V supply of the Arduino to the start of the resistor chain, and connect the Ardunio's ground to the other end of the chain.
-Finally, use the third wire to go from between the two resistors to any of the 6 analog inputs on the Arduino.
+You can do all the setup and testing with nothing plugged into the Arduino analog inputs at all - you'll just get random floating voltages, but neverthess that won't derail the installation and setup process.
+Just plug your detector into any one of the analog pins after setup, and nodeuino will automagically take care of the rest!

 ### Programming the Arduino